Bounce-Back- Ability: How can Companies Thrive in the “New Normal”?

 E-learning – The lock-down measures have enforced the adoption of online learning by universities, schools and students.
 E-learning platforms have been available for some time and the current experience is clearly demonstrating a number of advantages in addition to the expected limitations.
 Engagement has always been a major stumbling block.
 Connecting through a screen encourages “continuous partial attention” and the discipline to pay close attention without distraction becomes increasingly important.
 Teachers know significant student participation is key to effective learning.
 New platforms such as Blackboard and Microsoft Teams enable small discussion groups as well as live screen sharing to encourage collaborative work.
 Once we adapt to the new normal, teaching will have changed and the way we learn will incorporate many of the benefits e-learning platforms provide.

-Investors in CSSP backed companies will often use the significant tax breaks of the UK Enterprise Investment Scheme to help mitigate the risk of venture capital and maximise returns.
+Investors in CSSP backed companies will often use the significant tax breaks of the UK EIS Scheme to help mitigate the risk of venture capital and maximise returns.

 Investments offered by CSS Partners are not appropriate to all investors.
 Our free client service aims to be of benefit to high net worth and sophisticated investors looking to achieve higher returns.